wp-plugins/bxslider-wp/README.txt

 == Changelog ==

+= 1.4.1 - 2014-09-02 =
+* Fix.
+Regression bug where function bxslider() does not work anymore.

 = 1.4.0 - 2014-08-30 =
 * Major code refactoring and clean-up for future updates.
 Plugin now easily overridable.
 * Activating free and pro at the same time will not trigger an error.
 Pro will just override it.
 Both versions should be 1.4.0 or greater for this to work.